 Brandon May, a Marietta native who earned All-SEC honors at Alabama, was named the volunteer coach for the Georgia Bulldog baseball program in July of 2013.

-May, 26, will work with the infielders, assist Scott Daeley with the hitters and serve as the first base coach.
+May, 26, works with the infielders, assists Scott Daeley with the hitters and serves as the first base coach.